z4fang/Processor-FASA/README.md

 0010 - ORR (bitwise OR r1 and r2 and store in rt)
 0011 - LOD (load the value in mem[r0] and store in rt) 0100 - STR (store the value in rs to mem[r0])
-0101 - BNE (if r1 not equals to r2 branch to start address+rs, if not stay)
+0101 - BNE (if r1 not equals to r2 branch to start address+offset, if not stay)
 0110 - SLL (Shift the contents in r1 to left r2 positions, store in rt) 0111 - SRL (Shift the contents in r1 to right r2 positions, store in rt) 1000 - AND (bitwise AND r1 and r2 and store in rt)